Kate Smith: Significance in professional sports

-The Flyers' record when "God Bless America" was played or sung by Smith in person stood at a remarkable 100 wins, 29 losses, and five ties as of 20 April 2016.
+The Flyers' record when "God Bless America" was played or sung by Smith in person stood at 100 wins, 29 losses, and five ties as of 20 April 2016.
 Smith and her song remain a special part of Flyers' history.
 In 1987, the team erected a statue of Smith outside the Spectrum, their arena at the time, in her memory.
 However, the statue was later covered and then removed in April 2019 due to criticism of lyrics in some of her earlier songs that were perceived as racist.
 Until that time, the Flyers still showed a video of her singing "God Bless America" in lieu of "The Star-Spangled Banner" for good luck before important games.
 The video of Smith's performance was later accompanied by Lauren Hart, daughter of the late Hockey Hall of Fame broadcaster, Gene Hart, longtime voice of the Flyers, and anthem singer for the Flyers.
 Before games whenever "God Bless America" was performed, Lou Nolan, the public address announcer for the Flyers at Wells Fargo Center would say "Ladies and gentlemen, at this time, we ask that you please rise and remove your hats and salute our flags and welcome the number-one ranked anthemist in the NHL, Lauren Hart, as she sings 'God Bless America', accompanied by the great Kate Smith."

 Smith's plump figure made her an occasional object of derision; however, late in her career, Philadelphia Flyers hockey fans said about her appearance before games "It ain't BEGUN 'til the fat lady sings!"
 Smith was 5 ft 10 in tall and weighed 235 lb at the age of 30.
 She titled her 1938 autobiography Living in a Great Big Way.

-Smith was the grand marshal of the 1976 Tournament of Roses Parade in Pasadena, California and sang "God Bless America" and the National Anthem before the Rose Bowl game, a UCLA victory over Ohio State.
+Smith was the grand marshal of the 1976 Tournament of Roses Parade in Pasadena, California, and sang "God Bless America" and the National Anthem before the Rose Bowl game, a UCLA victory over Ohio State.